Manu’s Menu

 Storage and Shelf Life

-For longer storage, freeze the jam in small airtight containers.
-It keeps well for up to 3 months.
+For longer storage, freeze the jam in small airtight, freezer-safe jars or containers.
+It keeps well in the freezer for up to 3 months.
 Thaw in the fridge overnight before serving.

 Other Delicious Jams to Make at Home